oasisprotocol/docs/README.md

 reachable via sidebars directly.
 Each top-level component defines own sidebar structure inside their `sidebars.js` file.

+### index.md, README.md, overview.md, getting-started.md

+Please use `README.md` as the filename for introductory category chapter.

+Introductory chapters should not have a separate entry in the sidebar, but should be accessible by clicking on the category link directly.

 ### Referencing documents between the components

 Markdown files hosted by this repository should:

-- reference markdown files in the same component by a relative path e.g.
+- reference markdown files in the same or any other component by a relative path e.g.
   `../howto-use-wallet.md`.
-- reference markdown files in other components by a relative link e.g.
-  `../../operators/set-up-your-node.md`
+  `../../../operators/set-up-your-node.md`

 Markdown files hosted by other Oasis repositories should: